 Course Description This is a 7 week rotation class.
-Students will

-work hands-on to develop a deeper

-knowledge of things such as but not limited
+Students will work hands-on to develop a deeper knowledge of things such as but not limited to: Google Drive, computer programming, Keyboarding skill, Computer etiquette.
+Knowledge will be gained using some hands-on resources (when allowed), Google CS first, and the Google Suite.

-Kilowiedge of things such as but not innited

-to: Google Drive, computer programming,

-Keyboarding skill, Computer etiquette.

-Knowledge will be gained using some

-hands-on resources (when allowed), Google

-CS first, and the Google Suite.